rixiobarrios/intro-to-mongo-mongoose/intro-to-mongoose.md

 - `update()` - the most generic one
 - `findOneAndUpdate()`- Let's us find one and update it
-- `findByIdAndUpdate()` - Let's us find by ID and update - great for update/put routes in an express app!
+- `findByIdAndUpdate()` - Let's us find by ID and update - great for update/put routes!

 If we want to have our updated document returned to us in the callback, we have to set an option of `{new: true}` as the third argument